gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 ```

+This command installs the Azure Information Protection Scanner service by using a SQL Server instance named AIPSCANNER, which runs on the server named SQLSERVER1.
+It prompts for credentials, and then displays the progress, where the install log is located, and the creation of the a new Application Windows event log.

-### Example 2: Install the Azure Information Protection Scanner service by using the SQL Server default instance that runs on the server named SQLSERVER1
+### Example 2: Install the Azure Information Protection Scanner service by using the SQL Server default instance
 ```
 PS C:\> Install-AIPScanner -SqlServerInstance SQLSERVER1